propertystalker/prop-flutter/blueprint.md

 ## Current Task

+*   **Critical Bug Fix: Stack Overflow Error:**
+    *   **Problem:** A severe "Stack Overflow" error was crashing the application, particularly when navigating between different properties.
+This was caused by an infinite loop in the state management logic.
+A change in the `FinancialController` would trigger an update in the `GdvController`, which in turn would trigger an update in the `FinancialController`, creating a circular dependency and an endless loop of calculations.
+    *   **Solution:** The infinite loop was broken by adding a conditional check to the `_onGdvChanged` listener in the `PropertyScreen`.
+A new state variable, `_lastGdv`, was introduced to track the last known Gross Development Value.
+The listener now only proceeds to recalculate the financials if the new `finalGdv` is different from the last known value.
+    *   **Result:** This change successfully breaks the circular dependency, resolving the Stack Overflow crash.
+The application is now stable, and the dynamic financial calculations continue to work as expected.
+The fix was validated by a full pass of the test suite.

+*   **Critical Bug Fix: "Used After Disposed" Error:**
+    *   **Problem:** After attempting to fix a memory leak, a more critical bug was introduced, causing the app to crash with a "A PricePaidController was used after being disposed" error.
+This happened because shared, app-wide controllers were being incorrectly destroyed by the `PropertyScreen` when the user navigated away.
+    *   **Correction:** The fix involved reverting the incorrect change.
+The `dispose` method in `_PropertyScreenState` was corrected to **only remove its listeners** from the shared controllers (`removeListener`).
+The incorrect calls to `controller.dispose()` were removed.
+    *   **Result:** This is the correct Flutter pattern for interacting with shared state from a `StatefulWidget`.
+It prevents the screen from trying to update after it's gone (fixing the original leak) without destroying the singleton controllers that the rest of the app relies on.
+The application is now stable, and the fix was verified by a full pass of the test suite.

 *   **Comprehensive Testing:**
     *   **PropertyHeader Widget Test:** Created `test/widgets/property_header_test.dart` to verify the UI behavior of the `PropertyHeader`.
-This test ensures that the price text is initially displayed correctly and that tapping the edit icon successfully switches the UI to an editable `TextFormField`.
     *   **PropertyHeaderController Unit Test:** Created `test/controllers/property_header_controller_test.dart` to test the business logic of the header's state management.
-This test verifies that the `isEditingPrice` flag is managed correctly and that the controller notifies its listeners upon state changes.
     *   **FinancialController Unit Test:** Created `test/controllers/financial_controller_test.dart` to validate the core financial logic.
-These tests confirm that the controller initializes correctly, `setCurrentPrice` triggers the appropriate recalculations, and the main `calculateFinancials` method produces accurate results for `totalCost`, `uplift`, `roi`, and `riskIndicator` across different development scenarios.
-    *   **Iterative Correction:** The testing process involved identifying and fixing several bugs and inaccuracies in the test files themselves, leading to a robust and reliable test suite.